rjohnson617/Loan_Qualification_Application/README.md

 # Loan Qualification Application

-This app allows potential loan borrowers to quickly and easily identify available loan offerings.
+This application allows potential loan borrowers to quickly and easily identify available loan offerings.
 With a few user inputs the app will return a list of available bank lenders, maximum loan amount, and loan interest rate.
+The application will prompt the user if no loans are available.
+If there are available loans the application will ask the user if they'd like a CSV output, if they select yes it will produce a csv file that lists the available lenders and loans in the file path and name they enter.

 ---